Download the full PDF for North Dakota

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in North Dakota remained unchanged at 69.5 percent in June.
+The labor force participation rate in North Dakota rose to 69.6 percent in December from 69.5 percent in the prior month.